 You must take at least four weeks’ holiday a year, so only holiday on top of this can be carried over and then only if your employer gives you permission or if this is permitted by your contract of employment.

 Calculating holiday pay

-You are entitled to be paid during your statutory annual leave.
-Your holiday pay will be your normal weekly wage taking into account any guaranteed overtime (non-guaranteed overtime, commission or work related travel payments also have to be considered for holiday pay).
-If your pay varies from week to week, your holiday pay should be your average weekly wage over the previous 12 weeks.
+You're entitled to be paid during your statutory annual leave.
+Your holiday pay will be based on your normal weekly wage taking into account any guaranteed overtime, non-guaranteed overtime, commission or work related travel payments.
+Where voluntary overtime makes up part of 'normal remuneration' this may also have to be considered for holiday pay.
+If your pay varies from week to week, for example, your holiday pay should be your average weekly wage over the previous 12 weeks.

 Rolled-up holiday pay